davatorium/rofi/doc/rofi-manpage.markdown

  * Char
  * Boolean

-The boolean option has a non-default commandline syntax, to enable option X  you do:
+The boolean option has a non-default command-line syntax, to enable option X  you do:

     -X

 to disable it:

     -no-X

 Below is a list of the most important options: